Aiven-Open/klaw-docs/docs/HowTo/installation/configure-klaw-wizard.md

    }
    ```

-5. Synchronize Topics and ACls
+5. Synchronize Topics and ACLs

    If you already have a Kafka cluster, you can easily migrate topics and
-   acls to Klaw using the **Synchronize** option.
+   ACLs to Klaw using the **Synchronize** option.
 As a SUPERADMIN, you can
    synchronize topics and ACLs by default.
 Navigate to **Synchronize** menu
    and select **Topics from cluster** or **ACLs from cluster** to
    synchronize the topics or ACLs.
 You also can synchronize topics